Ainemed/KNN-Regressor-and-Classifier/KNN/_build/html/_sources/intro.md

-# Welcome to your Jupyter Book
+# Welcome to my Jupyter Book &#8212; KNN Classifier and Regressor

 This is a small sample book to give you a feel for how book content is structured.